Mortgages in Malta

 Accurate and impartial advice is key when getting a mortgage in Malta.

-To avoid any nasty mortgage rejections on your credit file, work with an international mortgage expert who can guide you through the process.
+To avoid nasty mortgage rejections on your credit file, work with an international mortgage expert who can guide you.

 An experienced broker will:

-If you would like to kickstart your Maltese mortgage applicationmake an enquiry.
+If you want to kickstart your Maltese mortgage application, inquire.

-We’ll put you in touch with an expert and get you the advice you need to move forward with your application.
+We’ll put you in touch with an expert and get you the advice you need to proceed with your application.

-Maltese lenders will focus heavily on your income to establish whether you can afford your mortgage in Malta and whether you’re a reliable applicant for a loan.
+Maltese lenders will focus heavily on your income to determine whether you can afford your mortgage in Malta and whether you’re a reliable loan applicant.

-As well as this, Maltese lenders will also require that all of your debts, including your future mortgage payments, be no greater than 35% of your total income.
+In addition, Maltese lenders will require that all of your debts, including your future mortgage payments, be no greater than 35% of your total income.

 For example, someone with a monthly income of £1,600 cannot have debt payments that equate to more than £560 a month.